-I know Why You Are Exhausted
+Parents, I Know Why You're Exhausted

 I know why you are exhausted.
 It’s because you are negotiating.
 It’s because you are planning.
 It’s because you are arguing.
 It’s because you are yelling.

-You wake up every day telling yourself you'll be calm.
-You tell yourself won't lose your shit or yell and scream.
-You tell yourself you'll meditate or do yoga — find your "zen."
+You wake up every day telling yourself you’ll be calm.
+You tell yourself won’t lose your sh*t or yell and scream.
+You tell yourself you’ll meditate or do yoga — find your “zen.”

 But you don’t.
 You get busy.
 You have to go somewhere — be somewhere.
 You get distracted.
 You get frustrated.
 You yell.

-You sometimes compare yourself to other moms thinking you've lost the race.
-You think you've lost the race of who's the most calm, the most organized, or the most energetic.
+You sometimes compare yourself to other moms thinking you’ve lost the race.
+You think you’ve lost the race of who’s the calmest, the most organized, or the most energetic.

 But all the other moms are running their own race in their minds.
-They have their own battles, worries, and torrential fears of failure.
+They have their own battles, worries and torrential fears of failure.
 The other moms are exhausted too, even the ones who look flawless.
 Appearances can be utterly deceiving.

 I know why you are exhausted.
 It’s because you are comparing.
 It’s because you are self-defeating.
 It’s because you’re having a bad week, day, hour, or moment.